python/cpython/Doc/library/shutil.rst

    When no *path* is specified, the results of :func:`os.environ` are used, returning either the "PATH" value or a fallback of :attr:`os.defpath`.

-   On Windows, the current directory is prepended to the *path* if the *mode* does not include ``os.X_OK``.
+   On Windows, the current directory is prepended to the *path* if *mode* does not include ``os.X_OK``.
 When the *mode* does include ``os.X_OK``, the Windows API ``NeedCurrentDirectoryForExePathW`` will be consulted to determine if the current directory should be prepended to *path*.
-To avoid consulting the current working directory for executables, and thereby, match the behavior of non-Windows shells: set the environment variable ``NoDefaultCurrentDirectoryInExePath``.
+To avoid consulting the current working directory for executables: set the environment variable ``NoDefaultCurrentDirectoryInExePath``.

    Also on Windows, the ``PATHEXT`` variable is used to resolve commands